reuk/wayverb/docs/work_log/work_log.md

 * MOST CRITICAL: prove that supplying different coefficients to boundaries has the *correct* effect on the resulting impulse responses

-* test surface -> coeffs code
-    * appropriate failure states etc.
-    * some way of checking if the filter is stable
+    * this seems to be somewhat working now

 * CRITICAL: check mic modelling write-up now that the mesh update equations have been fixed, boundaries added

 * CRITICAL: check how boundary filter coefficients should be calculated

+* can I design my filters the other way up?
+    * search for arbitrary filter response IIR design

+* make sure using impedance filters rather than reflectance filters

+* check that loading surfaces from file works as expected

+* fix bug in boundary finder code

+* write up the boundary modelling stuff

+* add 0.196 stability limit to waveguide config somehow

+* try to find cause of insane memory usage

 * boundary modelling
     * try to predict the frequency response of each boundary

     * is there a way of mapping between the raytracer and this boundary model?

-    * get in touch with an authority with specific questions

-    * can I have a fast-mode tetrahedral mesh and a slow-mode, more accurate, rectangular mesh?
+* fast-mode tetrahedral mesh and a slow-mode, more accurate, rectangular mesh

 * think about comparing the two models